 As I mentioned above, cadmium is very toxic and harmful to your health, which has led to it being banned in battery manufacturing.

 As a result, very few, if any, laptops nowadays have this type of battery, so you won’t have to worry about it and its effects.

 Nickel-Metal-Hydride (NiMH) Batteries

 As a result of the Cadmium ban, laptop battery manufacturers came up with another type, nickel-metal-hydride (NiMH) batteries.

-Even though they were made of different materials compared to the Nickel Cadmium ones, these batteries were still subject to the memory effect.
+Even though they were made of different materials than the Nickel Cadmium ones, these batteries were still subject to the memory effect.

 NiMH batteries feature several improvements compared to their predecessors, but unfortunately, they had issues regarding their longevity.

 Although these batteries were not as affected by the memory issue, they still required a full discharge and recharge.

 These batteries are still used in different applications but are not commonly used for laptops anymore.
 The short lifespan makes them unsuitable for laptop use, so manufacturers have developed a better alternative.

 The most commonly used laptop batteries nowadays are lithium-ion batteries.
 These batteries outperform NiMH batteries in several areas, including longevity.